 Great bathroom design is all about striking a balance between style and practicality.

-We chatted to Aimee and Frank Tarulli from Thomas Archer to seek their expert tips and bathroom cabinet ideas for the ultimate bathroom.
+We chatted to Aimee and Frank Tarulli from Thomas Archer to seek their expert tips and bathroom cabinet ideas for the ultimate master bathroom.
 With Aimee’s interior styling expertise and Frank’s building experience, they’ve covered everything from custom bathroom cabinets and vanities to mirrored and recessed cabinets.

 1. Consider mirrored cabinets to maximise space

 According to Aimee, often when designing bathrooms, you’re working with a smaller space that can be challenging to get enough of everything into.

 She recommends thinking about clever ways to maximise the space and create the illusion of a larger room.
 Mirrored cabinets are brilliant at providing not only a storage solution but will reflect the finishes and trick the eye into thinking the space may be larger than it is.

 “Mirrored cabinets are always a preference for our clients as they double the storage space in the bathroom and bring all the everyday bathroom essentials at eye level without the need to physically bend down to access lower cupboards or drawers,” says Frank.

 2. Use tall wall cabinets for bonus storage

 Thinking about wall-hung bathroom cabinets?
 Aimee says that if you have the space in a bathroom, tall wall cabinets are a great idea.
 Tall bathroom cabinets affixed to the wall provide maximum storage space and can even double up as another option for linen storage.

 Aimee says bathroom wall cabinets can keep linen like towels at the ready and easy to access.
 Plus, bulky items like toilet rolls are also cleverly tucked away in wall storage without being out on display.